Isaiah Zagar: the Mosaic Art Dream-maker

 Mosaic art is a medium that thrives in public places.
 In our blogs, we’ve enjoyed seeking out and sharing some of the best examples.
 On your own travels, you may have seen work by modern master artists such as Jim Fachor, Laurel True, or the mysterious French “Tile Bomber” known as Invader.

-In Philadelphia, residents are blessed to live in Isaiah Zagar’s world.
+In Philadelphia, residents are blessed to live in Isaiah Zagar’s world, especially when they are surrounded by Isaiah Zagar magic gardens.
 The self-described “Very eccentric dude” will turn 81 next month.
 He’s been steadily transforming his neighborhood since the 1970s.

 Five Decades of Public Art

 Zagar’s development as an artist was born in Peru.
 As a Peace Corp volunteer in the latter part of the 1960s, he was fascinated with the area’s folk art, and idea of expressing spirituality.